stoplightio/docs/articles/testing/continuous-integration-jenkins.md

 * Use the Scenario SRN
 * Include the Scenario JSON on your CI server, and pass in its absolute file path
-* Pass in the absolute URL to the scenario JSON served up via HTTP.
+* Pass in the absolute URL to the scenario JSON served up via HTTP

 <!-- theme: warning -->
 > Don't forget to pass in any required environment values with the --env command